-Introducing the Economic Clock.
-Now, I’m not scholarly with a Ph.D in Economics.
-In fact, my degree in Business (Marketing) focussed on statistics of research results.
-This has paid dividends in providing me with an insight into reading information and interpreting results, but study of the economy is a completely different ball game.
+This has paid dividends in providing me with an insight.
+Into reading information and interpreting results.
+But the study of the economy is a completely different ball game.

-- Economies move in cycles, referred to as the Business Cycle.
-Including periods of Expansion, Contraction, Booms and Recessions (or even Depressions).
-Basically, stock prices have a higher probability of rising in an Expansion and Boom phase.
+- Firstly, Economies move in cycles.
+Referred to as the Business Cycle.
+Including periods of Expansion, Contraction, Booms.
+And Recessions (or even Depressions).
+Basically, stock prices have a higher probability of rising in the Expansion and Boom phase.

-- The stock market is a leading indicator to the Economic Cycle.
-Purchasing of stocks is in anticipation of what the company value will be in the future.
-In fact, it is approximately 6-months in advance.
+- Secondly, the stock market is a leading indicator of the Economic Cycle.
+Purchasing stocks is in anticipation of what the company values.
+Also, will be in the future.
+In fact, it is approximately months in advance.

-- There are 5 key economic indicators which are the statistics that help define what stage of the business cycle the economy is in:
+- And thirdly, there are 5 key economic indicators.
+Which are the statistics that help define what stage of the business cycle the economy is in:

-1. GDP or Gross Domestic Product, measures national income and output.
+1. First is the GDP or Gross Domestic Product.
+Measures national income and output.
 Increasing GDP is good for the economy.

-2. Unemployment rate, is the number of people actively looking for a job, divided by the labour force.
+2. Then the Unemployment rate, is the number of people actively looking for a job.
+Divided by the labor force.
 Low Unemployment is positive for the economy.

-3. Consumer Price Index or CPI (Inflation), measures changes in the price paid by consumers for a basket of goods and services.
+3. Next is the Consumer Price Index or CPI (Inflation).
+Which measures changes in the price paid by consumers.
+For a basket of goods and services.
 Low CPI will help with spending within the economy.

-4. Retail Sales, is a data sampling of sales of a number of retail goods over a period of time.
+4. Fourthly, Retail Sales.
+Is a data sampling of sales of a number of retail goods over a period of time.
 Increasing Retail Sales is positive for the economy.

-5. Interest Rates is the central bank benchmark or overnight rate at which central banks make loans to commercial banks.
-Low Interest Rates helps spending within an economy.
+5. And finally.
+Interest Rates are the central bank benchmark.
+Or the overnight rate at which central banks make loans to commercial banks.
+Low-Interest Rates help to spend within an economy.

-For the beginner, trying to define intricate algorithms that calculate where the economy is shifting is far too much to take on.
-When I was introduced to the Economic Clock, I found this to be the simplest method to visually describe at what state the economy is in.
+For the beginner, trying to define intricate algorithms that calculate.
+Where the economy is shifting is far too much to take on.
+When I was introduced to the Economic Clock.
+I found this to be the simplest method to visually describe.
+What state the economy is in.

 The following image is the Economic Clock.